KennySoh/Technical-Interview/docker.md

 docker kill $(docker ps -q)          // kill all running containers docker rm $(docker ps -a -q)                // delete all stopped containers docker rmi $(docker images -q)       // delete all images

+// Docker network
+Each Container has their own ip and the host is the gateway.
+Host: 172.17.0.1

+// Docker volume
+Docker volume is so the container data can persist often used for databases

+docker volume ls
+docker volume <volune> rm

 ```
 # DockerFile
 ```